Hyperspace-Logistics/heart/README.md

 end)
 ```

-- Start Heart and point it at your Lua `./heart main.lua`
+- Run Heart with Docker and point it at your Lua `docker run -v $(pwd):/root/app -p 3333:3333 hyperspacelogistics/heart:latest app/main.lua`
 - `curl localhost:3333/world` to see the result
 - Congratulations you're running a wicked fast Lua server 🎊

 ## Caveats

 Global state, like with any parallel web server, is highly discouraged.
 For performance reasons Heart keeps a
 pool of Lua state to reuse in subsequent requests.
-State is reused in a random order and therefore global state is functionally
+State is reused in a random order and therefore global state that
-random in Heart.
+is modified in requests is functionally random in Heart.
 Be cautious!
+Static global state, like the app variable, is the exception
+and can generally be treated as safe.